IBM-Watson/wex-appbuilder-samples/personality_insights/watson-personality-insights-readme.md

 3. Set the ID of the widget to be `watson_twitter_pi`
 4. Set the title of the widget to be `Watson Personality Insight - Twitter`
 5. Copy and paste the [code for this widget](/personality_insights/ApplicationBuilder/personality-insights-twitter-widget.erb) into the Type Specific Configuration.
+6. If necessary, update the `endpoint` variable in the button click handler to use the proper URL for your endpoint.
+If you've been following along these docs then no changes should be required.
+You will need to update the URL if you are not using App Builder Endpoints or if you changed the endpoint function name.
-6. Save the widget.
+7. Save the widget.
-7. Go back to the Home page.
+8. Go back to the Home page.
-8. Add the `watson_twitter_pi` widget to the Home page and save the page configuration.
+9. Add the `watson_twitter_pi` widget to the Home page and save the page configuration.

 At this point the widget should be fully configured.
 To test the widget, navigate to the Application Builder Home page.
 Your widget should be visible.
 Try entering your Twitter handle or using the IBM Watson Twitter stream, `IBMWatson`.
 Once you've submitted the form, your Bluemix service will fetch about 200 Twitter status updates for the provided handle.
 The resulting analysis from Watson will be displayed under the form in the widget.
 One obvious extension is creating a widget that automatically fetches Tweets based on a Twitter handle stored in an entity field rather than waiting for a user to enter a Twitter user name in the browser after the fact.